Brinker International (NYSE:EAT) Releases Quarterly Earnings Results, Beats Expectations By $0.20 EPS

-Brinker International (NYSE:EAT) released its quarterly earnings data on Wednesday.
-The restaurant operator reported $0.71 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.51 by $0.20, MarketWatch Earnings reports.
-The firm had revenue of $925.80 million during the quarter, compared to the consensus estimate of $924.24 million.
+Brinker International (NYSE:EAT) announced its quarterly earnings results on Tuesday.
+The restaurant operator reported $0.71 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.51 by $0.20, MarketWatch Earnings reports.
+The business had revenue of $925.80 million for the quarter, compared to analyst estimates of $924.24 million.
 Brinker International had a negative return on equity of 40.62% and a net margin of 3.86%.
 The company’s quarterly revenue was up 21.7% on a year-over-year basis.
-During the same quarter in the previous year, the company posted $0.35 earnings per share.
+During the same quarter in the previous year, the company earned $0.35 EPS.

-In other news, COO Douglas N. Comings sold 2,000 shares of the company’s stock in a transaction on Friday, November 12th.
-The stock was sold at an average price of $43.06, for a total transaction of $86,120.00.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, CEO Wyman Roberts sold 13,665 shares of the company’s stock in a transaction on Monday, January 3rd.
-The shares were sold at an average price of $36.87, for a total value of $503,828.55.
-The disclosure for this sale can be found here.
-4.21% of the stock is owned by corporate insiders.
+In other news, CEO Wyman Roberts sold 13,665 shares of the company’s stock in a transaction on Monday, January 3rd.
+The stock was sold at an average price of $36.87, for a total transaction of $503,828.55.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, SVP Daniel S. Fuller acquired 1,275 shares of the company’s stock in a transaction dated Monday, November 29th.
+The shares were purchased at an average price of $35.42 per share, with a total value of $45,160.50.
+The disclosure for this purchase can be found here.
+Corporate insiders own 4.21% of the company’s stock.

-Several equities research analysts have recently commented on the company.
-BMO Capital Markets decreased their price objective on Brinker International from $65.00 to $60.00 and set an “outperform” rating for the company in a report on Thursday.
-MKM Partners decreased their price objective on Brinker International from $70.00 to $58.00 and set a “buy” rating for the company in a report on Thursday, October 21st.
-Gordon Haskett downgraded Brinker International from a “buy” rating to a “hold” rating and set a $41.00 price target for the company. in a report on Friday, January 14th.
-Deutsche Bank Aktiengesellschaft decreased their price target on Brinker International from $47.00 to $44.00 and set a “hold” rating for the company in a report on Thursday.
-Finally, Wells Fargo & Company decreased their price target on Brinker International from $65.00 to $48.00 and set an “equal weight” rating for the company in a report on Thursday, October 21st.
-Nine investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
-According to MarketBeat.com, Brinker International currently has an average rating of “Buy” and a consensus target price of $52.90.
+Several brokerages have recently commented on EAT.
+Zacks Investment Research raised Brinker International from a “strong sell” rating to a “hold” rating and set a $38.00 price target on the stock in a research note on Tuesday, December 21st.
+KeyCorp decreased their price target on Brinker International from $55.00 to $47.00 and set an “overweight” rating on the stock in a research note on Thursday.
+Raymond James cut their price objective on Brinker International from $55.00 to $45.00 and set an “outperform” rating for the company in a research report on Wednesday, January 26th.
+Wedbush lifted their price objective on Brinker International from $36.00 to $42.00 and gave the stock a “neutral” rating in a research report on Thursday.
+Finally, Morgan Stanley lifted their price objective on Brinker International from $43.00 to $44.00 and gave the stock an “equal weight” rating in a research report on Thursday.
+Nine analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company.
+According to MarketBeat, Brinker International presently has a consensus rating of “Buy” and a consensus price target of $52.90.

 Brinker International, Inc engages in owning, developing, and franchising Chili’s Grill and Bar and Maggiano’s Little Italy restaurant brands.
 It operates through the following segments: Chili’s, and Maggiano’s.
 The Chili’s segment includes the results of company-owned Chili’s restaurants in the U.S.